alexisintech/alexisintech/README.md

 I currently manage the Documentation team at [Clerk](https://github.com/clerkinc) 💜

 I am a relentless explorer.
 I strive to continue to grow in all things, not just tech.
 I'm passionate about empathy and connection.
-In this life, nothing matters when we're all gone.
-But there are three things that we can control: the joy we experience, the memories we create, and the connections we make with other people.
-So I'm just trying to be a good person who loves and makes others feel loved.
+In this life, there are three things that we can control: the joy we experience, the memories we create, and the connections we make with other people.
 I feel fulfilled when I'm providing value, and I'm happiest when making others happy.

 Outside of tech, I'm a huge [music connoisseur](https://open.spotify.com/user/buddhalexis), with an affinity for electric guitars.
 I also enjoy jamskating, reading about philosophy and Roman history, cooking, lifting weights, and watching anime.<br>